ssl33pl3ss/jibri-installation/README.md

 sudo nano /etc/jibridocker/jibri.yml
 ```

+Check the latest available release of Jitsi Docker image [here](https://github.com/jitsi/docker-jitsi-meet/releases) and edit image name in `image` section according to it.
 In `environment` section change **your.jitsidomain.com** to your actual Jitsi domain, **IP_of_your_jitsi_server** to actual IP of your Jitsi server and **your/timezone** to your timezone.
 You can also change `volumes` section if you are using different directories.
 If you are planning on using more Jibri instances, add them into jibri.yml file and create .asoundrc_\* files with ALSA configuration in **asound** folder.